UNFmontreal/Dcm2Bids/README.md

 **dcm2bids>=3.0.0 is not compatible with config files made for v2.1.9 and below**.
 In order to develop dcm2bids new features we had to rewrite some of its code.
 Since v3.0.0, dcm2bids has become **more powerful** and **more flexible** while reducing the burden of creating config files.
-Porting you config file should be relatively easy by following the [How-to upgrade][dcm2bids-upgrade] page.
+Porting your config file should be relatively easy by following the [How-to upgrade][dcm2bids-upgrade] page.
+If you have any issues with it don't hesitate to report it on [Neurostars][neurostars-dcm2bids].

 ## Scope